 These defects are palpable, but palpation requires significant teaching and is clearly less repeatable than identification by ultrasound.
-Identification of an avulsion injury is aided by measurement of the 'levator- urethra gap', the distance from the center of the urethral lumen to the most medial aspect of the puborectalis muscle, and tomographic US is particularly useful.
+Identification of an avulsion injury is aided by measurement of the 'levator- urethra gap', the distance from the center of the urethral lumen to the most medial aspect of the puborectalis muscle, and tomographic US is particularly useful (see Figure 8).